A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Methodology

 Thus, the likelihood function for PH model using cause-specific hazards is defined as,

 The presence of frailty effect can not be ignored in survival data analysis.
 The effect of the unobserved heterogeneity over hazard function can be measured using a random component in survival models.
 The variance of the frailty term used as a measure to examine the heterogeneity in the data.
 The univariate frailty model introduced by Vaupel et al.\cite{vaupel1979} discussed the proportionality assumption in frailty components and thus introduced the idea of the multiplicative effect of frailty component over the hazard function.
 In individual frailty model, it assumed that each of the individuals has its frailty part; thus, there is the individual-level different impact on the hazard rate.
 In the shared frailty model, the frailty component shared among all the individuals belonging to a particular cluster or group.
-In this study, we assume that the expression of a biomarker can be split in different levels based on threshold values and those levels have heterogeneous effects on the survival outcome.
+Different distributional assumptions are made for the frailty component namely Gamma distribution, Gaussian distribution, Exponential distribution, t-distribution etc. In this study, we assume that the expression of a biomarker can be split in different levels based on threshold values and those levels have heterogeneous effects on the survival outcome.
 The proportional hazard frailty model defined as,

 where $W_k$ is the level-specific or shared frailty effect of $k^{th}$ level of biomarker.
+In shared frailty, the frailty component is shared by all the individuals in a cluster.
+So, the frailty variance can be considered as a measure of heterogeneity among the patients in that cluster.

-Let, $\textbf{W}=(W_1,W_2,...,W_K)$ is the frailty effect associated with K levels of the biomarker. $d_k$ and $n_k$ are the number of events and patients having specific $k^{th}$ level of a biomarker respectively. $\delta_{ki}=1,2,...,J$ is the indicator of event/cause of failure for patient $i$ in level $k$.
+Let, $\textbf{W}=(W_1,W_2,...,W_K)$ is the frailty effect associated with K levels of the biomarker. $d_k$ and $n_k$ are the number of events and patients having specific $k^{th}$ level of a biomarker respectively. $\delta_{ki}=0, 1,2,...,J$ is the indicator of event/cause of failure for patient $i$ in level $k$.

-The frailty component is assumed to follow Gamma distribution.
-The conjugate prior property of gamma distribution makes this a right choice for frailty component given the survival data.
+Here, the frailty component is assumed to follow Gamma distribution.
+The conjugate prior property of gamma distribution makes this a popular choice for frailty component given the survival data \cite{duchateau2007}.
+It benefits to compute the explicit form of the posterior distribution as well as the formulation of programming codes.
+Other distributional approaches of the frailty term can be found in the following literature \cite{balan2020}.